 Since the commencement of our operation at Edikan, we have worked together with our local suppliers to build their capacity, capability and performance.
 We are proud that today all our major goods and services are provided by Ghanaian contractors, including our mining contactor, catering, in-country logistics, fuel and security services.
 A large portion of our consulting services are also locally sourced.

 We have replicated this successful approach in Côte d’Ivoire, supporting the country to build its maturity as a self-sustaining mining jurisdiction.
-Across Ghana and Côte d’Ivoire, our proportion of local procurement increased from 78 per cent in CY20 to 81 per cent in FY21, to ~US$323 million.
+Across Ghana and Côte d’Ivoire, our proportion of local procurement in FY22 was about 81 per cent, or~US$394 million.